The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Belize: Patricia Johnson and Rachael Wilson of Absolute Belize.

 Restaurants the locals love

-San Pedro: El Fogon is one of the oldest establishments in town and is hidden away down a back street.
+San Pedro: El Fogon is one of the oldest establishments in town, hidden away down a back street.
 The five-or-so daily changing dishes are cooked in cast-iron pots over an open fire pit.
-There will always be a local delicacy on offer, such as stewed gibnut (a rodent known here as the “royal rat”); if conch soup is on the menu, it’s mandatory!
+There will always be a local delicacy on offer, such as stewed gibnut (a rodent known locally as the “royal rat”); if conch soup is on the menu, it’s mandatory!

 Dish to try